PavelCyargeenka/expenses_calculator/README.md

 This is a simple Python script that helps you count and store your daily/monthly expenses in a .txt file.
-The script creates a separate .json file for each month where the expenses are stored and updates the total amount of money spent for each day in that month.
+The script creates a .json file where the expenses are stored and updates the total amount of money spent for each day in that month.

 Usage